 It can help to remember that heterosexual or homosexual people don't tend to find only ONE person of either the same or opposite sex attractive: being one of those orientations where attraction is solely or primarily to one sex or gender only means that a person's pool of attraction may be smaller than it is for someone who is bisexual.
 I say may be, because gender isn't the only area where people have preferences or restrictions.
 People can and do have them around race, shape, size, religion, level of education, location, economic class, hobbies, what language someone speaks; even the way people choose to eat, what hours of the day they are most alert in and if they prefer cats or dogs.
 A given bisexual person may have many strong preferences in other areas like those while a given heterosexual person has few, resulting in the hetero person actually having a wider net of attraction and a larger dating pool.

 Here's the thing though: your guy doesn't identify as bisexual.
 He had one experience with someone of the same-sex (something common for people of all orientations).
 Likely based in part on that experience, all his other relationship and sexual experiences and his own emotional and sexual feelings for his 26 years of life, he's come to the conclusion that he's heterosexual.
 I should also add that men on the serious down-low don't tend to casually disclose same-sex experiences: rather, men trying very hard to hide bisexuality or homosexuality tend to keep those experiences or relationships very deeply hidden.
-Additionally, male-to-female transgender porn doesn't tend to have a gay male audience (not surprising since MTFs are not male): its consumers are usually heterosexual men.
+Additionally, porn featuring trans women doesn't tend to have a gay male audience (not surprising since trans women are women, not men): its consumers are usually heterosexual men.

 You asked if, when a man goes down on another man, he has to have liked it.
 Easy answer: nope.